Each household in Hertfordshire will receive a Council Tax bill from their district or borough council.

 - Caring and supporting children, young people and families

-- caring for the elderly and vulnerable and people with disabilities, mental health, drugs or alcohol problems
+- caring for the elderly and vulnerable and people with disabilities and mental health problems

 - Fire and Rescue Service